Signs & symptoms of root canal treatment failure

 Not all failed root canals will exhibit this symptom, and it is usually an early sign of trouble to come.
 Because a root canal involves the removal of all nerves from the tooth, you should not be feeling anything at all.
 If you do feel sensitivity to hot or cold in that specific tooth, it means that a nerve has been missed.
 It is such a sure indicator that researchers will sometimes use thermal sensitivity as a test for re-infection (pulp necrosis).

-In order to understand this symptom, you need to understand the root canal procedure itself.
+In order to recognize the symptoms of failed root canal, you should also understand the discoloration symptoms.
 When your dentist drills into your teeth, they are removing all the nerves.
 The material that contains the nerves is normally called the “pulp.”
 If your dentist did a good job, most (if not all) of the infected pulp should have been removed.

 However, there will normally be a little bit of bleeding as the corrupted tissues are ground away and removed.
 This blood will then seep into the filler that your dentist uses to fill the tooth.
 As you probably know, blood turns brown when it dries.
 This is why tooth discoloration is somewhat normal after a root canal treatment.

 The good news is that there are many ways to deal with this problem.
 The obvious answer is tooth bleaching, but this method is not always effective for root canal patients.
 Sometimes, the filler material will be re-discolored.
 Still, this study found that bleaching was very effective for 80% of the root canal patients on whom it was tested.